Ricky Burns: Burns vs. Njegac, Cardle

-On 26 May 2018, Burns' 50th professional fight was announced to take place at the Metro Radio Arena in Newcastle on 16 June on a card co-headlined by Josh Kelly and Lewis Ritson.
+On 26 May 2018, Burns's 50th professional fight was announced to take place at the Metro Radio Arena in Newcastle on 16 June on a card co-headlined by Josh Kelly and Lewis Ritson.
 It was the first time Burns fought in Newcastle.
 In a scheduled 6-round bout, Burns retired his Croatian opponent Ivan Njegac after round 4.
 After the bout, Burns stated he intended to carry on boxing.

 On 3 November, at just one weeks notice, Burns stepped in to replace Joe Cordina and fight Scott Cardle (23–2–1, 7 KOs) on 10 November 2018 at the Manchester Arena.
 Cordina withdrew from the bout after picking up an injury.
-Prior to stepping in, Burns was originally scheduled to appear on a Matchroom USA card in Kansas, USA on 17 November.
+Prior to stepping in, Burns was originally scheduled to appear on a Matchroom USA card in Kansas, US, on 17 November.
 Burns dominated and then knocked out Cardle in round 3 to continue his comeback in 2018.
 It was a right hand which sent Cardle to the canvas.
 Cardle managed to beat the count, but referee Mark Lyson called a halt to the about at 2:06 of round 3.
 Although Burns did not call anyone out in the prost-fight interview, he stated he was chasing big fights in 2019.